TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 2) Application layer, responsible for all business logic
 3) Data access layer, responsible for storing/retrieve data from storage (initially a file)

-We will let us inspire by existing architecture approaches: Clean architecture, Onion architecture, Hexagon architecture.
+We will let us inspire by well-known architecture approaches: Clean architecture, Onion architecture, Hexagon architecture.
 The interested reader is encouraged to research more about these.
 I will cover the bare minimum here.

 They are very similar ideas, and all advocate the layered approach, each layer separated by interfaces.
 This should sound familiar, we are applying the Dependency Inversion Principle.

-This is the classic diagram for clean architecture:
+Below is the classic diagram for clean architecture (it is an onion of layers, therefore sometimes called Onion architecture):

 ![img.png](Resources/CleanOnion.png)

 It is circular, or shaped as an onion.
 The idea is the closer to the center, the less likely to change.
 Your domain model classes are in the yellow Entities.
 They don't change.\
 The red circle, Use Cases, is your logic.
-That is also fairly fixed.
+That is also fairly fixed, once in place.
 The green layer is in our case REST controllers, i.e. our Web API, and the Data Access implementations, i.e. storing data in JSON file or use EFC to database.
 These are frameworks and libraries, which might be changed.